Shineed/MyProjects/Automation/readme.md

-This is the read file to explain how I have done the scenario
+This is the readme file to explain how I have done the scenario

 I have used Selenium, Java and TestNG framework to code this program.